Andy Warhol: 1970s

-Compared to the success and scandal of Warhol's work in the 1960s, the 1970s were a much quieter decade, as he became more entrepreneurial.
-He socialized at various nightspots in New York City, including Max's Kansas City and, later in the 1970s, Studio 54.
-He was generally regarded as quiet, shy, and a meticulous observer.
+Compared to the success and scandal of Warhol's work in the 1960s, the early 1970s were much quieter years, as he became more entrepreneurial.
+He was generally regarded as quiet, shy and a meticulous observer.
 Art critic Robert Hughes called him "the white mole of Union Square".
-In 1977, Warhol was commissioned by art collector Richard Weisman to create Athletes, ten portraits consisting of the leading athletes of the day.
+His fashion evolved from what Warhol called his "leather look" to his "Brooks Brothers look," which included a Brooks Brothers shirt and tie, DeNoyer blazer, and Levi jeans.